Contraceptive hormones can be

 Injected into muscle

-The hormones used to prevent conception include estrogen and progestins (drugs similar to the hormone progesterone).
+The hormones used to prevent conception include estrogen and progestins (medications similar to the hormone progesterone).
 Estrogen and progestins are the main hormones involved in the menstrual cycle.
-Hormonal methods prevent pregnancy mainly by stopping the ovaries from releasing eggs or by keeping mucus in the cervix thick so that sperm cannot pass through the cervix into the uterus.
+Hormonal methods prevent pregnancy mainly by stopping the ovaries from releasing eggs (ovulation) or by keeping mucus in the cervix thick so that sperm cannot pass through the cervix into the uterus.
 Thus, hormonal methods prevent the egg from being fertilized.